Skip to Main Content

 Law reports: Introduction

-There are both Federal and State courts and it depends on field of law as to which have jurisdiction.
-Note that Federal Courts do not sit just in Washington DC, there are Federal Courts in the states as well.
+The U.S. has both federal and state courts, and it depends on the nature of the case and other factors as to which court will have jurisdiction.
+Note that federal courts do not sit just in Washington, DC; there are federal courts in the states as well.

-Conflict of laws is an important issue in the US involving matters such as the choice of law as between states, choice of forum etc.
+Conflict of laws is an important issue in the U.S. involving matters such as the choice of law as between states and the choice of forum (venue).

-The citation style is the same as in the UK, except that the date is usually given at the end: 496 US 226 (1990).
+The citation style is the same as in the UK, except that the date is usually given at the end.
+For example, here is a U.S. Supreme Court case citation: 496 U.S. 226 (1990).

 Law reports: Federal